 When to Avoid Amla During Pregnancy

 While amla has no side effects if consumed within limits, it is best to avoid the fruit if you are suffering from a cold or cough.
 Amla has a cooling effect on the body and this might aggravate your cold if you have one.
-Also, amla must be avoided if you are suffering from bouts of loose motions as the laxative nature of the fruit will only worsen the problem.
+Avoid amla if you are suffering from loose motions, as its laxative effects may worsen your condition.

 Ways to Incorporate Gooseberry (Amla) in Your Diet

-Some women might find amla tasty enough to be consumed raw while some might not like the tangy taste and may prefer to consume amla indirectly.
-Here are a few tips to incorporate amla in your diet:
+Some women might find amla tasty enough to be consumed raw while some might not like the tangy taste and may prefer to consume indirectly.
+Here are some tips to incorporate amla in your diet.

-Extract the pulp from the fruit, mix it with water and drink it in the form of juice.
-You can also grind amla in a juicer and garnish it with mint leaves to enjoy a refreshing amla drink.
+3. Fresh Juice: Extract the pulp from the fruit, mix it with water and drink it in the form of juice.
+You can also grind amla in a juicer and garnish it with mint leaves for a refreshing drink.

 Is It Good to Drink Packaged Amla Juice During Pregnancy?

 It is best to avoid packaged amla juice as it might contain sweeteners and preservatives.
-If you cannot consume fresh juice and have to opt for a packaged one, then choose one from a trusted brand, which also has a long shelf life.
+If you cannot consume fresh juice and have to opt for a packaged one, then choose one from a trusted brand.

 Frequently Asked Questions